-14. Financial risk management
+13. Financial risk management

 The Company's activities expose it to a variety of financial risks from its operations.
-The key financial risks include credit risk, currency risk and liquidity risk.
+The key financial risks include liquidity risk.

 The board of directors reviews and agrees policies and procedures for managing each of these risks on an informal basis.
 It is an has been throughout the current and previous financial year, the Company's policy that no trading in derivatives for speculative purposes.